Credit or loan insurance

 Eligibility for credit or loan insurance

-To find out if you’re eligible for credit or loan insurance, you usually need to:
+To be eligible for credit or loan insurance, you usually need to:

-Based on your answers to the health questionnaire, you may be approved right away or you might need to take a medical exam before you can be approved.
+Based on your answers to the health questionnaire, insurance companies may approve you right away.
+They might also need you to take a medical exam before approving you.

-Your insurance won’t be valid if you do not provide accurate answers on this questionnaire.
-This means a claim won’t be paid, even if you’ve paid premiums.
-Take your time to answer the questionnaire carefully and truthfully.
-Understand if you’re eligible for coverage and ask questions if you have any.
-Take the documents home with you or consult with a medical professional if needed.
+Your insurance won’t be valid if you don’t provide accurate answers to the questionnaire.
+Take the documents home with you to complete them and consult a medical professional if needed.

 You may lose your coverage if: